apache/inlong-website/docs/modules/tubemq/quick_start.md

 | Minimum | 1 master | After the master crashed, there's no affect on existing producer and consumer. |

 **Notice**:
-- Based on the need of Docker containerization, the [replication] above 3 parameters in the master.ini file are all the default settings used, and the actual information of the Master node needs to be configured when used in actual networking.
+- Based on the need of Docker containerization, the [meta_zookeeper] or [meta_bdb] above 3 parameters in the master.ini file are all the default settings used, and the actual information of the Master node needs to be configured when used in actual networking.
 - The IP information of all master nodes should be mapped to the hostName in the hosts configuration file, such as "192.168.0.1 192-168-0-1"
 - It is necessary to ensure the clock synchronization between all master nodes